stellar-deprecated/docs/learn/integration-guides/exchange.md

     // debit  the user's internal lumen balance by the amount of lumens they are withdrawing store([userID, userBalance - amountLumens], "UserBalances");

-    // save the transaction information in the StellarWithrawals table store([userID, destinationAddress, amountLumens, "pending"], "StellarWithdrawals");
+    // save the transaction information in the StellarTransactions table store([userID, destinationAddress, amountLumens, "pending"], "StellarTransactions");
   } else {
     // If the user doesn't have enough XLM, you can alert them }